The electric and magnetic forces between moving charges

 So our equation for the total force between the two charges is:

 In Special Relativity, the factor γ (or its reciprocal) appears regularly as the factor that relates physical measurements made in two inertial frames with relative speed v.
 In this case, the motion of the two charges reduces this force by a factor of γ2.
+So in this example, we could say that magnetism looks like the relativistic correction for electrostatics, when considering moving charges.

 This naïve analysis does give some insight into the relation between electricity and magnetism, and more insight comes from the symmetry between electricity and magnetism in Maxwell's equations.
 In relativity, electromagnetic fields are often treated as vectors with six components, and that's what we should do here for a complete analys.
 But that is a whole new story.